 3.05 HEALTH AND SAFETY VIOLATIONS.
-Any behavior which creates a risk or danger to others of the University community, including but not limited to riding hover boards or devices similar in nature in residence halls, academic or support buildings, propping open doors to residence halls, throwing objects from windows or balconies, failure to keep one's room in a condition that is safe and sanitary, or failure to maintain reasonable standards of cleanliness and safety as defined by the University.
+Any behavior which creates a risk or danger to others of the University community, including but not limited to riding hover boards or devices similar in nature in residential communities, academic or support buildings, propping open doors to residential communities, throwing objects from windows or balconies, failure to keep one's room in a condition that is safe and sanitary, or failure to maintain reasonable standards of cleanliness and safety as defined by the University.
+Also includes failure to remove trash from residential communities.